 With an illustrated journey through this self-described 24-hour foodie rave, here’s a look at what’s on the menu at the the next Littlegig Festival.

-People: Lucie De Moyencourt
+Person: Lucie De Moyencourt

 Inspired by a sense of wanderlust and adventure, the Travel exhibition brings together 15 contemporary South African artists’ work ranging across mediums.